 S&S Tip: If you find the pork is not cooking fast enough or you are running short of time, wrap it in foil tightly and place it back on the smoker.
 Up the temperature to 300 degrees and check after an hour for tenderness.

 Check your pork butts at 8 hours, but they will probably need 10.
 You can check internal temperature, which should read about 200 degrees when done, but I usually go with looks and feel.
 When done, the bark will start to crack apart, revealing the pork.
 And if you stick a fork in it and pry, the meat should give in very easily.
+You can also use the finger test.
+If you can poke the pork butt and your finger can easily sink 1/2″ or so into the pork, it is probably done.

 If you are just getting the hang of smoking meat and grilling, internal temperature is the sure fire way to tell if the meat is done.
 ThermoPro makes my favorite “value” temperature monitors that monitor both meat and smoker temperature.
 This is my favorite wireless meat probe / smoker monitor for the money.
 Check the pork butt in multiple locations for 200 F, and it should be about right.